 Data breaches, like the one that exposed nearly 38 million Anthem Health Insurance patient records, are becoming increasingly common.
 The healthcare industry has the highest risk factor when it comes to experiencing a data breach.
 In a recent study, healthcare organizations had a 60% higher cost associated with data breaches compared to other industries.

 Healthcare records are considered highly valuable to cyber-attackers.
-This is because of the richness of personal, medical, financial information contained within each EHR.
+This is because of the richness of personal, medical, and financial information contained within each EHR.
 Data thieves can easily resell this information on the dark web.
 With access to this information, identity theft, insurance fraud, and financial fraud is committed for financial gain by criminal elements.

 But data is at risk even if an organization does not suffer an outside attack.
 Information can be leaked internally when employees, contractors, and IT security personnel do not take the proper precautions to manage and protect their data.
 A proven solution for data protection is data encryption.
 This makes data accessible and legible only to authorized individuals who have an encryption key.

-Because of the anonymity provided by bitcoin, Ethereum, or other cryptocurrencies, ransomware attacks can be carried out more easily than ever.
+Because of the anonymity provided by cryptocurrencies, ransomware attacks can be carried out more easily than ever.
 The exchange of currency can be made without the intervention of a third party (usually a bank) and does not include traditional routing numbers that signal the location or identity of the cybercriminal.
-Hackers performing ransomware attacks can receive a huge return.

 The healthcare industry is the largest target of ransomware attacks.
 In 2016 alone, 88% of all ransomware victims were in the healthcare industry.
 This is precisely because they are more willing to pay in exchange for the health records, as it is a matter of safety more than a matter of security.
 Without access to patient records when necessary, patients will die.

 Where does Zettaset come in?

 Zettaset is a leader in data protection and security for the healthcare industry, and an experienced data encryption provider.
 Data security was a challenge in healthcare prior to the pandemic, and the advent of a remote workforce and new telehealth initiatives have only exacerbated the issue.